XXLMandalorian013/Docs/Outlook (Desktop)/Email/Permanently-Delete-Email/Permanently-Delete-Email.md

 ## Prerequisites/Notes:

-1. Permanently deleted email can be recovered if done so within 14 days from the time it is permanently deleted.
-14 days is MS default retention Policy.
+A permanently deleted email can be recovered if done so within 14 days from the time it is permanently deleted.
+14 days are MS default retention Policy.

 ## Objective: